sepsis-omics/tutorials/docs/modules/access_data/index.md

 - Click <ss>Execute</ss>
 - The output (4 files) will appear at the top of your Galaxy history.
 - Click on the eye icon next to <fn>FastQC on data 1: Web page</fn>
 - Scroll through the results.
-Take note of the maximum read length (e.g. 54).
+Take note of the maximum read length (*e.g.* 54 bp).

 ##Trim

-In this step we will remove adapters and trim low quality sequence from the reads.
+In this step we will remove adapters and trim low-quality sequence from the reads.

 - In the Galaxy tools panel, go to <ss>NGS Analysis: NGS QC and manipulation: Trimmomatic</ss>
 - Leave settings as they are except for: